Advanced Numerical Modelling in FLAC3D and 3DEC

 Objectives

-It is envisaged that attendees will obtain gain the necessary skills to tackle challenging engineering problems via advanced numerical modelling.
-Hence, this course:
+It is anticipated that participants will acquire the necessary skills to tackle challenging engineering problems through advanced numerical modeling.
+Therefore, this course:

-• Introduces the procedure for estimating and coding rock mass parameters for FLAC3D and 3DEC required in advanced constitutive models
+• Introduces the procedure for estimating and coding rock mass parameters for FLAC3D and 3DEC, essential in advanced constitutive models

-• Establishes a step-by-step 3DEC model setup and analysis throughout a case example of a cavern-pillar constructed sequentially in a hard rock mass environment
+• Establishes a step-by-step 3DEC model setup and analysis throughout a case example of a cavern constructed sequentially in a hard rock mass environment

-• Presents the procedure of FLAC3D modelling via a case example of shaft-adit-tunnel excavated in a soft ground environment
+• Presents the procedure of FLAC3D modelling via a case example of shaft-adit-tunnel excavated in a soft ground environment, and

 Read more